Date: Sunday 14th August 2022

-The route follows (mostly) National Trails, so runners need to be aware of the need to be polite and courteous to other users.
+The route follows National Trails, so runners need to be aware of the need to be polite and courteous to other users.
 Clearly, relay runners do not have priority over others.
 Also, please take care when parking at both the start/finish points and places you wish to support your runners.
-The viability of the event in the future may be determined by our 'good behaviour' in the first year.
+The viability of the event in the future may be determined by our 'good behaviour'.

 There will be time keepers at the start and finish of each leg.
 Each runner must 'check in' at the start so that the time keeper knows who is there (this is for your safety).
 A 'briefing' will be given just before the start.
 Likewise, if you are unable to complete your leg for some reason then please make sure you or another team member lets us know at the end or start of another leg.